michellavezzo/flask_vue/readme.md

 - Dockerize the app
 - (Front) Add an option on frontend to choose if the user wants to see its own timezone or the timezone of the user in the list.
 - Improve componentization, avoid repeat some code as I did for the Tags on the frontend.
 - There is a bug on users/:user_name.
-As I passed the user as props, when you edit an user from there data is not rerrendered as it should be.
+When you edit an user from there data is not rerrendered as it should be.
 I would like to fix this.
-(If this not happened to you, I fixed that already)
 - Better Documentation
 - Setup .env file for better code management